nnirajan/movie-explorer-ios/README.md

 - Combine / Async-Await for network calls
 - URLSession for API requests
 - Codable for JSON parsing
-- Local caching for offline support
+- SwiftData for offline support
 - Kingfisher for image loading and caching

 ---